sy-wwww/elliptical-test/README.md

 ### Stock dataset

-*stock_data_elliptical.csv* -- The stock market dataset discussed in section 4.3 of the paper is `stock_data_elliptical.csv` in the 'power' directory of the reproducibility materials, which consists of 120 rows and 480 columns.
+*stock_data_elliptical.csv* -- The stock market dataset discussed in section 4.3 of the paper is `stock_data_elliptical.csv` in the `power` directory of the reproducibility materials, which consists of 120 rows and 480 columns.
 The columns correspond to different stocks, which are labeled by their respective ticker symbols, e.g. AMZN for Amazon.
 The rows correspond to dates, which are labeled in the month/day/year format.
 Each numerical entry in the .csv file represents the monthly log return of a given stock (column) computed on a given date (row).

 *stock_dataset.R* -- This script supports the experiments in Section 4.3 of the paper, and calculates p-values for the elliptical test and normality test.